biztos/bfchroma/README.md

 It will try to use the given language when available otherwise it will try to detect the language.
 If none of these two method works it will fallback to sane defaults.

+Alternatively, a specific `Analyser` function can be used, allowing full control over the language-guessing logic.
+If the language is known in advance, a lexer can be passed in via the `DetectLexer` option-func, or the language name via `DetectAs`.

 ## Usage